Spicy Sweet & Sour Casserole

 • 350 gr. chicken breast, sliced and diced (Probably you can find some sliced-and-diced, ready-to-use one, but I still prefer to choose my own chicken breast and slice it into stripes which I then dice.
 Keep in mind that the meat will shrink a little during cooking so avoid to end up with too small pieces)

-• 500 gr. (approx.) Sauerkraut (Here again, you may be fortunate and live in Germany so you can get it fresh from a greengrocer’s or a Deli; if you live elsewhere, then a packaged variety is equally good, as long as you choose the “natural” sort, not spiced, with added pepper, wine or whatever…)
+• 500 gr. (approx.) Sauerkraut (Here again, you may be fortunate and live in Germany – or the Netherlands – where you can get it fresh from a greengrocer’s or a Deli; if you live elsewhere, then a packaged variety is equally good, as long as you choose the “natural” sort, not spiced, with added pepper, wine or whatever…)

 • 2 large stewed pears (This is matter of luck… if you know how to stew pears and you are in the right season, I’d say go ahead and make them yourself.
 In the remaining 90% of the cases, there are some seriously delicious stewed pears in jars in almost any European supermarket or Deli.
 Choose the ones that have the least added sugars, if ever)